TeachBooks/mirror_mude_book/book/signal/fourier_real.md

-# Real Fourier Series
+# Fourier Series

-**Main objective:** our goal in this chapter is to be able to express a periodic signal $x(t)$ as a sum of harmonically related cosines and sines
+Our goal in this chapter is to be able to express a periodic signal $x(t)$ as a sum of harmonically related cosines and sines

 $$x(t)=a_0+\sum_{k=1}^{\infty}a_k\cos(k\omega_0 t)+\sum_{k=1}^{\infty}b_k\sin(k\omega_0 t)$$

+Here we will formulate the series using real-valued functions (known as the _Real Fourier Series_ or simply _Fourier Series_), and the next chapter will use complex numbers (the _Complex Fourier Series_).

 ## Periodic functions (a recap)